Are You an Interfering Grandparent?

 Some young parents’ philosophy of raising children is not to lay any boundaries and let the child make the most of their own decisions.
 The parent doesn’t want to stifle their ability to make their own choices.
 How does this fit with your style?
 Do you think it is “overly permissive?”

 Here’s the reality: No matter what you think, be very careful what you say because you might do permanent damage to your relationship with your children and their spouses.
 You may try to love you adult child by giving them advice, thinking you are helping them avoid difficulties.
+But are you?

-BUT determine that your role is to support them on their journey through parenthood rather than intervening or second-guessing their decisions all the time.
+Determine that your role is to support them on their journey through parenthood rather than intervening or second-guessing their decisions all the time.
 Remember it is now their turn to be parents!

+Your children and their spouses must navigate through all aspects of childcare: feeding, bedtime policy, napping, playtime issues, socialization, rules of sharing and the learning of health habits.
+(We haven’t even mentioned teen-age issues.)
 Grandparents need to be supportive and recognize the “primary authority” of the parents in raising their grandchildren.
 You can be an invaluable resource “when asked” but you must fit in with their family culture rather than challenging it.
 Even though it’s hard, be prepared to take a back seat.

-Valuable do and don’t:
+Valuable dos and don’ts

-- Don’t ever criticize how your grandchild is parented in front of your grandchild.
+2. Don’t ever criticize how your grandchild is parented in front of your grandchild.
 Don’t undermine the parents’ position.
 You won’t be helping the situation.

-- Parenting can be difficult so let the parents of your grandkids know when they are doing a great job.
+3. Parenting can be difficult so let the parents of your grandkids know when they are doing a great job.
+Compliment them on things that are working well.
+Be available to release the pressure when you can.

-- Above all else, enjoy your grandchildren!
+4. Above all else, enjoy your grandchildren!

 The grandparenting role is one to relish, not fuss about.
 Leave the parenting to the parents.
-So remember: Your role on the family team has changed.
+So remember: your role on the family team has changed.
 You aren’t the coach anymore…you are now the president of their fan club.
 CHEER THEM ON!

 © Allen Unrau